petersudario/flutter_chat_firebase/README.md

 # Requirements

+> Android Studio with a configured device (physical or virtual).
+Recommended a physical one for better performance and immersion.

 > Flutter 3.16.5 • channel stable • https://github.com/flutter/flutter.git

 > Framework • revision 78666c8dc5 (12 days ago) • 2023-12-19 16:14:14 -0800